awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/get-set-up-install-cli.md

  To call Amazon CodeGuru Reviewer commands from the AWS Command Line Interface \(AWS CLI\) on a local development machine, you must install the AWS CLI\.

 **Note**
 You cannot create a repository association for a GitHub repository using the AWS CLI\.
-You can use the AWS CLI to create a repository association for all other support supported repository types\.
+You can use the AWS CLI to create a repository association for all other supported repository types\.
 For more information, see [Working with repository associations in Amazon CodeGuru Reviewer](working-with-repositories.md)\.

  If you have an older version of the AWS CLI installed, we recommend you upgrade it so the CodeGuru Reviewer commands are available\.
 To check the version, use the `aws --version` command\.